 Other Recommended Reading

 About the Author: This article was written by guest writer Jessica Larson of SolopreneurJournal.com.
 Jessica is a married Midwestern mom and a solopreneur.
-She has created online courses for students and has started and run several other businesses through the years.
-Jessica’s goals are to support her family while still actually spending time with them, to act as an entrepreneurial role model for her two daughters, and to share what she’s learned through The Solopreneur Journal.
+She has created online courses for students and started and run several other businesses over the years.
+Jessica’s goals are to support her family while still spending time with them, act as an entrepreneurial role model for her two daughters, and share what she’s learned through The Solopreneur Journal.